wp-plugins/nextgen-gallery-image-chooser/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Image Chooser for the excellent NextGEN Gallery, based on g2image
+Comfortable Image Chooser for the NextGEN Gallery, based on g2image

 == Description ==

-[NextGEN Gallery](http://www.nextgen-gallery.com/) is an excellent gallery for WordPress.
+[NextGEN Gallery](http://www.nextgen-gallery.com/) (NGG) is an excellent gallery for WordPress.
 Its major drawback, as far as I'm concerned, is the minimalistic image chooser.
 So I've taken the liberty to adapt the equally excellent [g2image](http://g2image.steffensenfamily.com/) image chooser, which also is embedded in the WPG2 connector to Gallery2.

+This image chooser allows to browse through hierarchical albums and galleries, insert NGG tags for albums and galleries, as well as NGG and HTML tags for one or more images and thumbnails at a time.

+* On the left side of the image chooser pop-up there is the tree view of all albums and galleries.
+On the top are the albums and their galleries, then follow the galleries, which are not attached to any album.
+* On the upper right side there are the controls to insert the tags with their relevant options.
+Depending on which insert mode (NGG or HTML tag, image or thumbnail) is selected, only the relevant options are shown.
+* Below the controls, the thumbnails of the images in the selected gallery are shown, optionally together with their title, summary and description.
+There multiple images can be selected for insertion.

-At present, only the main tags [album], [nggallery], [thumb], and [singlepic], plus some html links are supported.
-Also, presently there is no elegant way to set the default values, you would have to edit the init.php file.
+At present, the NGG tags [album], [nggallery], [thumb], [singlepic], and [imagebrowser], plus some html links are supported.

+As there is no elegant way to set the default values, yet, you would have to edit the init.php file, which is quite straightforward.

-But as I think that the plugin already is helpful as it is, I'm offering it to you and will add further features, as time permits.
+At this time, the image chooser is available in English (default) and German.
+Other translations are welcome and will be included in the next release.

 == Installation ==

 1. Upload the `nextgen-gallery-image-chooser` directory to the `/wp-content/plugins/` directory